Department website: http://medicine.hsc.wvu.edu/ot/

 Normally, students apply to the program during their second year of college.
-They must have a minimum of fifty to fifty-five hours of college credit which includes the prerequisites listed previously.
+They must have a minimum of fifty to fifty-five hours of college credit which includes the prerequisites.
 Students who already have a degree in another field are also eligible to apply.
 All applicants must meet the following criteria:

-- Minimum GPA of 3.0, including overall GPA and prerequisite GPA, is normally required (a higher GPA may be necessary given the competitive nature of the program).
+- Minimum GPA of 3.0, including overall GPA and prerequisite GPA, is required (a higher GPA may be necessary given the competitive nature of the program).

 - Minimum of sixty (60) hours of volunteer experience with at least two licensed occupational therapists (Students should contact the Division of Occupational Therapy to determine the type of experience required.
 Students should keep a record of dates/hours, locations, and names of supervising occupational therapists.
 Forms to record volunteer/ shadowing experiences can be found online at http://medicine.hsc.wvu.edu/ot )

 - Recommendations are required from two Occupational Therapists who supervised the volunteer/shadowing experience.
 These OTs must be from 2 different clinical facilities.
 Specific recommendation forms are available at the time of application within the on-line application packet.

 - You may be enrolled in NO MORE THAN TWO OT prerequisite courses in Spring semester of your application year.
 All other OT perquisites courses must be completed by the end of the semester of application (normally, second semester of sophomore year) is required.
-All OT prerequisite courses and WVU GEC courses must be completed by June 1st prior to starting the OT Program.
+All OT prerequisite courses and WVU GEF courses must be completed by June 1st prior to starting the OT Program.

 - *Note: Some OT prerequisite courses have their own course specific prerequisites.
 For example, physics courses at WVU require that students have completed college algebra and trigonometry.
 Students must check with those departments for specifics.